 A PVC rain poncho or rain suit can do if you want something basic.
 PVC rain suits, despite their lack of breathability, are a cheap and effective way to shield yourself from the rain.

 Clothing made of cotton should be avoided at all costs.
-As comfy as cotton may be, when wet it will remain so for a long time.
+As comfy as cotton is, when wet it will remain so for a long time.

 Gore-Tex is a common component of high-quality hiking boots and shoes.
 Waders or gaiters may also be a good idea.
 You may save money by purchasing rubber boots if you don’t expect much rain.